daveads/daveads.github.io.old/_posts/2019-08-10-Letter-To-My-Older-Self.md

 ---
 layout: post
-title: 'A Letter to my Older self'
+title: 'Letter to my Older self'
 date: 2019-08-10
-categories: A-letter-to-My-Older-Self
 ---

 ### Don't read this you will not understand this